zcshinee/Scattering/README.md

 # Cheng_Jared
-This folder contains the code for 6.862 proj titled 'Learning to see through variable scattering media' by Cheng and Jared.
+This folder contains the code for 'Learning to see through variable scattering media'.

 The main training process is in descatter_exp.ipynb;